 HONOLULU LU captures the inimitable Lupe Velez at the height of box office power.
 Velez was halfway through her highly successful run as RKO's MEXICAN SPITFIRE and headlining comedies for Universal (SIX LESSONS FROM MADAME LA ZONGA, with SPITFIRE co-conspirator Leon Errol) and Columbia in away from her home studio.
 HONOLULU LU is the latter and (much) better vehicle for the unique, memorable Mexican-American starlet.

-With the dapper Carillo replacing Errol as the scheming Uncle and sticking to a singular characterization, Lupe gets the dual role for once in HONOLULU LU.
-As Consuela's stage persona the former vedette showcases her considerable talents: singing, dancing, and, as she previously demonstrated onscreen (HIGH FLYERS), impressions.
+With the dapper Carillo replacing Errol as the scheming Uncle and sticking to a singular characterization, Lupe gets the dual role in HONOLULU LU.
+As Consuela's stage persona, the former vedette showcases her varied talents: singing, dancing, and--as she previously demonstrated onscreen in HIGH FLYERS--impressions.
 Velez' Gloria Swanson is uncannily accurate, and her Katherine Hepburn equally spot-on.
-A distant third is her Dietrich, which is certainly no threat to Madeline Kahn's IMO.
+A distant third is her Dietrich, which is no threat to Madeline Kahn's IMO.
 To be fair, Kahn's pastiche was much more affectionate: Velez was Dietrich's contemporary and one-time romantic rival (for Gary Cooper).

 Screenwriters Yawitz and Gibbons were much more at home writing westerns, and it shows, with a distinct lack of truly funny lines.
 Fortunately Barton's comedic skill keeps you from noticing too much.
 Velez sings two songs, That's the Kind of Work I Do and the title track.
 The screenwriters (assisted by Ned Dandy) do manage to come up with slightly bawdy lyrics for the starlet in the former.
 The titular tune is overused a bit (three times) but with Lupe strutting her stuff, it's all good.